hsiangwei0903/hsiangwei0903.github.io/_publications/sports2.md

 ## Citation
 @article{huang2023iterative,
-  title={Iterative Scale-Up ExpansionIoU and Deep Features Association for Multi-Object Tracking in Sports}, author={Huang, Hsiang-Wei and Yang, Cheng-Yen  and Hwang, Jenq-Neng and Huang, Chung-I}, journal={arXiv preprint arXiv:2306.13074}, year={2023}
+  title={Iterative Scale-Up ExpansionIoU and Deep Features Association for Multi-Object Tracking in Sports}, author={Huang, Hsiang-Wei and Yang, Cheng-Yen and Hwang and Jenq-Neng and Huang, Chung-I}, journal={arXiv preprint arXiv:2306.13074}, year={2023}
 }